jwbensley/p4-getting-started/README.md

 * [bmv2](docs/bmv2.md) - After reading the overview, this shows how to compile programmes for the software switch based on the bmv2
 * [examples/](examples/) - After reading the overview and bmv2 pages, next run various P4 example programs which provide working examples of different P4 features
 * [learnings](docs/learnings.mg) - Lessons learned about P4 whilst working on these exercises
+* [resources/](resources/) - A local mirror of random P4 resources found on the Internet